BruOp/personal-website/content/blog/frustum_culling/index.md

 }
 ```

 Finally, we can bring this all together by filling registers with our unique combinations of the AABB's min and max components, transforming those vertices, performing logical comparisons and then finally reducing the result into a single value.
-We don't care how many vertices are in or out, just whether any single vertex is.
+We don't care how many vertices are in or out, just whether any single vertex is inside.

 ```cpp
 // Fills an entire __m128 with the value at c of the __m128 v